 The routine vision allowance applies toward the cost of eyewear, including lenses, frames, or contact lenses.
 Routine vision allowance amounts vary by plan.
 View and compare plans by county.

 - If routine vision services are received from a participating provider, the vision provider will bill the plan.

-- If routine vision services are received from a non-participating provider, the member may have to pay the cost of the service at the time of the appointment.
-The member can submit a claim to the plan for reimbursement for up to the plan allowance.
-To receive a reimbursement form, call your Health Care Concierge team at the phone number on the back of your member ID card.
-You can also print one here.
+- If you receive routine vision services from a non-participating provider, you may have to pay the cost of the service at the time of the appointment.
+You can submit a claim for reimbursement for up to the vision allowance amount for your plan.

 The routine vision allowance does not apply to glasses after cataract surgery.
 It is excluded from the yearly deductible, if applicable, and does not count toward the annual out-of-pocket maximum.